lorenzoceccanti/IoTSafeDomoticHome/README.md

 ```
 - Write down the SN number written on the label of the mote you've just flashed

-# To automatically compile and execute the Java APP
+# To automatically compile and execute the Java APP OUTSIDE THE CONTAINER
 - To make the statical CoAP discovery procedure start:
 ```
 ./startStaticCoap.sh